 Despite this recipe having a lengthier amount of (detailed) steps, I promise it is easy to prepare.
 I believe even a bread beginner could make this recipe, as it’s genuinely not rocket science.
-Allow me to speedily walk you through the process.
+Allow me to walk you through the process speedily.

 After one hour, I press the dough onto an oiled sheet pan and let it rest for thirty more minutes.
 With my fingertips, I create indents all over the dough.
 This method is essentially creating little pockets for the toppings.
 I top this focaccia with more garlic oil, fresh rosemary leaves, and flakey sea salt.

-If you’re still feeling slightly intimidated by this bread recipe, give my 4-Ingredient Easy Homemade Bread for Beginners recipe a try.
+If you’re still slightly intimidated by this bread recipe, give my 4-Ingredient Easy Homemade Bread for Beginners recipe a try.
 It requires less than a minute of kneading, making it a perfect recipe for a beginner baker.
-Then, once you feel more comfortable, come back and give this focaccia a try!
+Then, once you feel more comfortable, come back and try this focaccia!

 If you give this vegan focaccia recipe a try, don’t forget to post a picture to Instagram, tag me @chefsummerstorm, and #gardengrub so I can see your recreation!